normanrs/parqueen/README.md

 ### Installing

-This app require a keys.
+This app requires a few keys.

 You can sign up for a Google API key here: https://cloud.google.com/maps-platform/ You can sign up for a Coord API key here: https://coord.co/docs